 The guitar solo, is the time for you to shine.
-As the name suggests, the rest of the music is just backing you while your solo takes most of the attention from the listener.
+As the name suggests, the rest of the music is just backing you while your solo takes most of the attention of the listener.

 For instance, though this is not a hard and fast rule, a good place to insert guitar licks is while the singer is breathing between his melodic phrases.

-If you listen to this song by B.B.King for instance you will notice that though at times he plays long guitar solos, at times guitar licks as short as one note, fill in spaces through his singing.
+If you listen to this song by B.B.King for instance you will notice that though at times he plays long guitar solos, at times blues guitar licks as short as one note, fill in spaces through his singing.

 This lesson improvising on guitar will help you choose which scales to use with the music that is playing in the background.

 The ability to play good guitar licks at the right time will make you stand out as a musician, even more than being able to play guitar fast.

 Always keep in mind that your guitar licks are there to enrich the music, not drown it.